Australia Decoded

 Aboriginal Development Corporation—(ADC) replaced the Aboriginal Land Fund Commission in 1980, to become the second Commonwealth-funded land acquisition program for Aboriginal people.
 The functions of the new body were expanded to include the provision of loans and grants to the Aboriginal communities for housing and business enterprises.
 In March 1990, the ADC handed its functions over to the Aboriginal and Torres Strait Islander Commission (ATSIC).

-Aboriginal fire mangement regimes—when Aboriginal people arrived in northern Australia, probably more than 50,000 years ago, they found an environment shaped by fires sparked by lightning at the time of year the country is most flammable—when the dry season starts giving way to the wet.
+Aboriginal fire management regimes—when Aboriginal people arrived in northern Australia, probably more than 50,000 years ago, they found an environment shaped by fires sparked by lightning at the time of year the country is most flammable—when the dry season starts giving way to the wet.
 Aboriginal people altered the pattern, developing complex fire-stick management regimes.
 In the Top End of the Northern Territory, for example, fires were lit progressively from early in the dry season as the vegetation in different landscapes—from plateau to floodplains—dried out sufficiently to burn.
 Objectives included attracting kangaroos and wallabies to re-sprouting perennial grasses, flushing out and trapping small game, and promoting the growth of valued plants such as water chestnut, a favoured food of magpie geese.
 These animals were watched closely, surrounded when they converged in numbers upon the tender new growth, and killed with clubs and spears.
 Each year, this fire management produced an environmentally diverse mosaic of burnt and unburnt vegetation.
 It also meant, importantly, that fires started by lightning at the end of the dry season would burn less fiercely and over smaller areas than would otherwise be the case.
 Aboriginals on drier areas would patch-burn the country, lighting small fires close together during the cool season.
 This creates burnt and unburnt areas in a mosaic pattern, a major ecological management tool that has been adopted by the Australian government as a means of controlling bushfires.
 Fires set by Aborigines had low scorch height of tree crowns, reflecting low intensity—despite generally occurring late in the dry season.
 Aboriginal fires were less frequent than the annual or biennial fires characteristic of European fire regimes.
 The European fire regime appears to have triggered a positive feedback cycle, while the Aboriginal regime maintained a negative feedback cycle between fire frequency and flammable grass fuels.
 Allied studies found very low average grass-to-fuel loads in both managed and unmanaged areas compared to areas under European fire management.
 The preservation of Aboriginal fire management regimes should be a high management priority, given the difficulty of breaking the grass-fire cycle once it has been initiated.

 Aboriginal fire practices—(see: Aboriginal fire management regimes).